Would you like to cure your procrastination?

 Then, take a break.
-Give yourself a break for blowing things off until now.
+Give yourself a break from blowing things off until now.
 You’re only human.
 (RULE #1 FORGIVE YOURSELF)

 You eat the elephant (in the room) one bite at a time.

-What I enjoyed/learned most from Mel Robbins, The 5 Second Rule: Transform Your Life, Work, and Confidence with Everyday Courage is to beat the feelings that trigger your bad habits, push yourself to just get started, if not you’ll never change.
+What I enjoyed/learned most from Mel Robbins, The 5 Second Rule: Transform Your Life, Work, and Confidence with Everyday Courage is to beat the feelings that trigger your bad habits and push yourself to just get started, if not you’ll never change.